kaleikautakaoka/Spirit-Commerce/README.md

 ---

 ## Features
+---

-Description of the code below...
+Description of a code snippet below...
 ```
 CODE SNIPPET WILL GO IN HERE
 ```
 ---

 ## Deployment Link
+---
 - [Spirit Commerce](https://)
 ---